-PLEASE NOTE: IF YOU DO NOT PAY ON TIME, WE HAVE THE RIGHT TO CANCEL YOUR BOOKING AND TO RETAIN OR MAKE A CANCELLATION CHARGE IN ACCORDANCE WITH THESE BOOKING CONDITIONS.
+PLEASE NOTE: IF YOU DO NOT PAY ON TIME, FREEDOM HAS THE RIGHT TO CANCEL YOUR BOOKING AND TO RETAIN OR MAKE A CANCELLATION CHARGE IN ACCORDANCE WITH THESE BOOKING CONDITIONS.

 Method of Payment

-Credit Cards: We accept Barclaycard/Visa, Access/MasterCard.
-If you use this method of payment we will not charge a handling fee for payment by this method.
-Debit Cards: we accept payment by most forms of debit card.
+Credit and Debit Cards: We accept most major credit and debit cards.
 We will not charge a handling fee for payment by this method.

-Prevention of Fraud: We will ask you to provide your credit card or debit card billing address and cardholder details when you book.
+Prevention of Fraud: Freedom will ask you to provide your credit card or debit card billing address and cardholder details when you book.
 Please ensure that the details you give match those on your credit card billing statement.
-We reserve the right to cancel tickets after issue if payment is declined or incorrect cardholder details and billing information have been supplied to us.
-To help combat fraudulent activity, we reserve the right to carry out random checks, including checks of the electoral roll, and may request you to either fax or post to us proof of your address and a copy of the credit card and recent statement before issuing any tickets.
+Freedom reserve the right to cancel tickets after issue if payment is declined or incorrect cardholder details and billing information have been supplied to us.
+To help combat fraudulent activity, Freedom reserves the right to carry out random checks, including checks of the electoral roll, and may request you to either fax or post to us proof of your address and a copy of the credit card and recent statement before issuing any tickets.

 Special Requests: If you have a special request for something that is not automatically part of your booking (e.g. quiet room, low floor room, vegan meal on the flight, etc), please make the request at the time of booking.
-We will pass your request on to the relevant supplier to ask if they can provide what you want.
-Special requests are not guaranteed to be met – even if we’ve made a note of your request on your invoice.
-That just means we’ve received the request and have passed it on to the supplier.
-We will not pay compensation for failing to meet a special request unless we’ve confirmed separately in writing to you that the request will be met.
+Freedom will pass your request on to the relevant supplier to ask if they can provide what you want.
+Special requests are not guaranteed to be met – even if we’ve made a note of your request on your confirmation invoice.
+That just means Freedom has received the request and has passed it on to the supplier.
+Freedom will not pay compensation for failing to meet a special request unless Freedom has confirmed separately in writing to you that the request will be met.
 When you make a special request, you agree that any personal data you provide including sensitive personal data, has to be passed to the relevant supplier to fulfil that request, and you consent to this happening.
 Please see paragraph C11.
 (Data Protection) for more information.

 C3.
 Confirming Your Booking With Us

-Once you’ve booked we’ll issue a confirmation invoice setting out the travel details and price.
-A contract will exist when we or the Principal issues the confirmation invoice.
+Once you’ve booked, Freedom will issue a confirmation invoice setting out the travel details and price.
+A contract will exist when Freedom or the Principal issues the confirmation invoice.
 Please check the details on your confirmation invoice carefully.
 If you have any questions, or anything does not appear to be right, you must contact our reservations staff or your booking agent, immediately.
-As mentioned above, pay particular attention to the date your final payment is due as we may cancel your booking if you don’t make your final payment on time.
-If we do this we’ll keep your deposit.
-If we agree to extend the deadline for you to pay the final payment at your request, and you still fail to pay by the agreed new deadline, we’ll cancel the booking and you’ll be liable to pay cancellation charges in accordance with the scale set out in the paragraph B4, ‘Cancellation By You’ or as required by the Principal you’ve contracted with.
+As mentioned above, pay particular attention to the date your final payment is due as Freedom may cancel your booking if you don’t make your final payment on time.
+If Freedom does this Freedom will keep your deposit.
+If Freedom agrees to extend the deadline for you to pay the final payment at your request, and you still fail to pay by the agreed new deadline, we’ll cancel the booking and you’ll be liable to pay cancellation charges in accordance with the scale set out in the paragraph B4, ‘Cancellation By You’ or as required by the Principal you’ve contracted with.

 It is important that you have sufficient insurance in place to cover you (and your group) whilst you are away.
 It is a condition of our contract with you that you have suitable insurance cover for the countries you will travel to, the travel arrangements you have booked with us and any activities which you expect to take part in.
-For a no obligation quote, please ask your Freedom Travel for more details.
+For a no obligation quote, please ask Freedom for more details.
 If you are purchasing a travel insurance policy through us, the premium for this will also be payable at time of booking.